gkochera/multi-client-terminal-chat/README.md

 Python, it transforms a boring CLI into a rich and colorful CLI for the user to particpate in a chat session.
 See the code for comments and more details on the functions contained within.

-### Basic_client.py

-Same back and forth chat, but not multi-client, and strictly adheres to the specification provided in the classroom PDF.
-Prompted for input first.
-Will close when /q command is entered or received from server.

-### Basic_server.py

-Same back and forth chat, but not multi-client, and strictly adheres to the specification provided in the classroom PDF.
-Will be prompted for input after the client first sends a message.
-Will close when /q command is entered or received from client.